gparlakov/angular-realworld-example-app/TASKS.md

   - if you don't want global install on any of those just use - `npx -p @angular/cli@6.2.9 ng add @briebug/jest-schematic`.
 That will just do the install and not leave anything in the global `npm` folder
   - TODO - `npm un @types/jasmine @types/jasminewd2` `npm i @types/jest` and change the types in tsconfig.spec.json (exclude jasmine and include jest)

+  TODO - cut a branch and then delete all the task results - spec files etc.

 ## 1. Basic testing

 Demo - on the [ListErrorsComponent](./src/app/shared/list-errors.component.ts)